- Pastor saved from prison, false accusation unraveled

 Three years ago, a group of nationalists stormed Pastor Balu’s church during a service beating and harassing worshipers.
 The police came and arrested Pastor Balu, his wife, and his six-year-old son, stripped them of their clothes, beat them, and kept them detained without bail for three days, as Mrs Saste re-counted in this video interview.
 They were convicted of forced conversions.
 Now, the court has acquitted them of the charges held against them.

 In 2019, violence against Christians has risen significantly.
-In the first quarter of the year, the United Christian Forum and ADF India documented more than 80 violent mob attacks against Christians in 13 different states across India.
 The attacks often take a similar shape and rarely receive any police attention.
 A mob will arrive at a prayer meeting or Christian gathering, shout abuse and harassment, and beat up those in attendance including women and children.
 Then, as in the case of Pastor Balu, the pastors or priests are usually arrested by the police under false allegations of forced conversions.
 With the ongoing elections in India, Christians and other religious minorities hope that the results will provide for more protections of their fundamental right to freedom of religion.

 Protecting the fundamental rights of religious minorities